MEMPHIS, Tenn — A $5 million excessive force lawsuit filed against Hernando Police for a September 2020 incident caught on camera has been dismissed.

 City's response to the most recent allegations

-In court filings, Hernando denies the officers did anything wrong in the September 2020 incident, and said there was no excessive force - that the dog was deployed because Brown thought Hoyle could have had a weapon.
+In court filings, Hernando denied the officers did anything wrong in the September 2020 incident, and said there was no excessive force - that the dog was deployed because Brown thought Hoyle could have had a weapon.